People's Park railway station

-People's Park railway station was a railway station which served the People's Park area on the Singapore–Kranji Railway from March 1908 to somewhere between 1929 and 1932.
+People's Park railway station was a railway station which served the People's Park area on the Singapore–Kranji Railway from 1 April 1908 to between 1929 and 1932.

 History

-People's Park railway station was opened to the public on 26 or 27 March 1908, as an infill station on the 1907 extension of the Singapore-Kranji railway from Tank Road station.
+People's Park railway station was opened on 1 April 1908.
+It served as the new southern terminus of the passenger line, after and stations were closed to passenger service that same day.
 The station was built on Park Road, next to Pearl's Hill Road, near Tanjong Pagar, at the foot of Pearl's Hill.
 In October 1912, the station's ticket-stamping machine had to be replaced, as it was stolen for an unknown reason.

 As the line from Pasir Panjang station to Tank Road station did not generate enough revenue, it was closed to passenger traffic sometime before 1919, only carrying freight.